ItsSyfe/UnofficialBlooketAPI/docs/profile/GetPlan.md

 ```

-Body needs to be nothing but encrypted
+An empty body must be encrypted and sent.

 ## Example response